 Welcome to our city guide to Paris, France.
 Find things to do in Paris region, days out in Paris area, Paris attractions and sightseeing, what's on, Paris 2017 events (don't miss out the last exhibitions), theatre, tours, restaurants and hotels.
 Plan your trip to Paris with useful traveller information and tips about places to go off the beaten track.

 Come and contemplate the first masterpiece of Gothic art and architecture.
 The St-Denis Basilica is also the burial place of the kings of France.
 The Cathedral is easily reachable from Paris with the Metro Line 13 station Saint-Denis Basilique.

 Feel the magic of the 100 year-old greatest antique market.
 Enjoy the biggest antiques market in Europe with a long establish worlwide reputation.
 High-quality stands of many exquisite objects stretching for about a mile and a half of labyrinth alleys in the 16 individual varied markets awaits visitors in their hunts.

 The Stade de France hosts large scale sports events, shows, and concerts.
 Backstage tours are also organized all year long.
-Discover the architecture and experience the famous entrance to the pitch to the edges of the lawn of the stadium in the footsteps of rugby or football champions or some most famous superstars...
+Discover the architecture and experience the famous entrance to the pitch to the edges of the lawn of the stadium in the footsteps of rugby, football champions or famous superstars...